+CAISO Metered Entities and Scheduling Coordinator Metered Entities may net Station Power only to the extent allowed by their Local Regulatory Authority and as provided below.

 10.3.1.1 Permitted Netting

-CAISO Metered Entities and Scheduling Coordinators may, when providing Meter Data to the CAISO, net kWh or MWh values for Generating Unit output and auxiliary Load equipment electrically connected to that Generating Unit at the same point provided that the Generating Unit is on-line and is producing sufficient output to serve all of that auxiliary Load equipment.
-For example, where a Generating Unit’s auxiliary Load equipment is served via a distribution line that is separate from the switchyard to which the Generating Unit is connected, that Generating Unit and auxiliary Load equipment will not be considered to be electrically connected at the same point.
+CAISO Metered Entities and Scheduling Coordinators may, when providing Meter Data to the CAISO, net kWh or MWh values for output and Station Power electrically connected at the same point, provided that the resource is on-line and producing sufficient output to serve all of its Station Power.
+Where permitted by the Local Regulatory Authority, CAISO Metered Entities and Scheduling Coordinators may, when providing Meter Data to the CAISO, include Station Power within the resource’s wholesale Demand or output below zero (for dispatches to charge a storage resource, for example).

 10.1.3.1.2 Prohibited Netting

-CAISO Metered Entities or Scheduling Coordinators may not net values for Generating Unit output and Load.
-CAISO Metered Entities or Scheduling Coordinators that serve third party Load connected to a Generating Unit’s auxiliary system must add that third party Load to the Generating Unit’s output.
-The CAISO Metered Entity may add that third party Load to the Generating Unit’s output either by means of a hard wire local meter connection between the metering systems of the third party Load and the Generating Unit or by requesting the CAISO to use RMDAPS to perform the addition.
-Scheduling Coordinators representing Scheduling Coordinator Metered Entities that serve third party Load connected to the auxiliary system of a Generating Unit must ensure that those Scheduling Coordinator Metered Entities add the Energy consumed by such third parties to that Generating Unit’s output so as to ensure proper settlement of that Generating Unit’s gross output.
+CAISO Metered Entities or Scheduling Coordinators may not net values for Generating Unit output and Load that is not Station Power.
+CAISO Metered Entities or Scheduling Coordinators that serve third party Load connected to a resource’s auxiliary system must add that third party Load to the resource or Generating Unit’s output.
+Where a resource’s auxiliary Load or Station Power is served via a distribution line that is separate from the switchyard where the resource is connected, that resource and its auxiliary Load and/or Station Power will not be considered to be electrically connected at the same point.
+The CAISO Metered Entity may add that third party Load to the resource’s output either by means of a hard wire local meter connection between the metering systems of the third party Load and the resource or by requesting the CAISO to use RMDAPS to perform the addition.
+Scheduling Coordinators representing Scheduling Coordinator Metered Entities that serve third party Load connected to the auxiliary system of a resource must ensure that those Scheduling Coordinator Metered Entities add the Energy consumed by such third parties to output so as to ensure proper settlement of the gross output.
 The CAISO Metered Entity or the Scheduling Coordinator must ensure that the third party Load has Metering Facilities that meet the standards referred to in this Section 10 and the Business Practice Manuals.

 10.1.3.3 Permitted Netting for a Net Scheduled Generating Unit or a QF